django-utils/channels-valkey/README.rst

 a new key at the start and move the old one down, then remove the old one after the message expiry time has passed.

-Data is encrypted both on the wire and at rest in Redis, though we advise you also route your Redis connections over TLS for higher security; the Redis protocol is still unencrypted, and the channel and group key names could potentially contain metadata patterns of use to attackers.
+Data is encrypted both on the wire and at rest in Valkey, though we advise you also route your Valkey connections over TLS for higher security; the Valkey protocol is still unencrypted, and the channel and group key names could potentially contain metadata patterns of use to attackers.